-Leg or ankle swelling
+- Leg or ankle swelling

-Changes in skin pigmentation
+- Changes in skin pigmentation / skin color

-Severe pain and discomfort — particularly in the calf and/or ankle
+- Severe pain and discomfort — particularly in the calf and/or ankle

-What are Treatment Options for Leg Swelling?
+What are Vein Treatment Options for Leg Swelling?

-See our treatments tab to learn about the vein treatments we recommend and offer at Hamilton Vein Center.
+See our “Vein Treatments” tab to learn about the vein treatments we recommend and offer at our vein center.